lexogram/ischi-backend/README.md

 # BACKEND FOR A MULTIPLAYER GAME #

-Demo of using WebSocket to run a muliple-user app with private groups.
+Demo of using WebSocket to run a muliple-user app with private rooms.

 [Not much to see in a browser.](https://player-backend-o5aj.onrender.com/)